slinkity/slinkity/README.md

 First, install Slinkity + the latest 11ty into your project repo like so:

+> Slinkity requires Node 14+.
+So check `node -v` shows a major version of 14 or higher before installing slinkity.

 ```bash
 npm i --save-dev slinkity @11ty/eleventy@beta
 ```